The human heart & organs for pre-school toddlers

 • The plan was to stop here – but he wanted to keep going, so I followed his lead (and thankfully the babies were still napping), so we kept going.

-3. Lungs, spleen, liver -we looked at the other organs of the body in our visuals and ventured into our craft room to find some materials to make each of these organs for our traced body.
+We looked at the other organs of the body in our visuals and ventured into our craft room to find some materials to make each of these organs for our traced body.

 Build the Human Body